doubleirish/ssia-milestone-1-3/README.md

     }
 }
 ```
-then replace the noop passwords with the bcrypt equivalent and rerun your tests
+##### replace the {noop} passwords with their {bcrypt} equivalent and rerun your tests
 ```
 insert into USER (ID, USERNAME, PASSWORD)
     values (1, 'john' ,'{bcrypt}$2a$10$iMMb7iGNjDAlqkwlR4TJHuhwtMGq.sMGL5v3TEiCt53vIiGke0cpa');

 insert into CLIENT (ID, NAME, SECRET, REDIRECT_URI, SCOPE)
     values (1, 'client','{bcrypt}$2a$10$CVLUeCYqZQpLRm0PpaXXTuvskBujQelGhmxoCXXU0RylBrTQOiqQW' ,'http://localhost:8181/', 'read');
 ```
+you can experiment with changing a character in the hash, your unit and postman tests should fail

  ##### rerun your oauth password grant  postman  test from milestone1
  if you've kept the same passwords between milestones your token grant request should still work